craws/OpenAtlas/sphinx/source/examples/time_spans.rst

 * Comments as free text for additional information

 As PostgreSQL uses the `Proleptic Gregorian calendar <https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar>`_, the year 0 can not be entered.
+Also years that preceeds the year 4713 BC can not be entered.

 Precise dates
 ^^^^^^^^^^^^^